RoutingK-it/docs-website/rk-client/installation/from-source.md

 # RoutingK.it - Client/Daemon installation from source

-The do it yourself methode where you compile the source code from scratch.
+**The do it yourself methode where you compile the source code from scratch.**
-{: .fw-400 }

 {: .note-title }